Wednesday, 28 October 2015

 Next job - moving bricks!
 We stood in two lines passing bricks one to the other to clear a space for the workmen to work on the new Church that is being built.
 It was dark by the time we finished - the sun sets really quickly here near the Equator, it just seems to drop down the sky.

-4. Monday 5th October
+4. Uganda - Monday 5th October

 Then we visited some classes in the secondary school.
 Again the pupils were very friendly and wanted to know our names.
-By this time it was absolutely sweltering, I took one pupil outside because she needed to be sick.
+By this time it was absolutely sweltering, I took one of our pupils outside because she needed to be sick.
 They have very limited electricity here and of course there is no air conditioning in the classrooms - instead they leave the windows open to catch the slight, pleasant breeze -but when that breeze drops it gets very hot, very quickly!

 This did not prevent us from joining in a lively and very hot game of football in the field later.
 I couldn't play because of my broken ankle but I talked to loads of little children and got some good photos.

-3. Still Sunday 3rd October
+3. Uganda - Still Sunday 3rd October

 After breakfast we all put on our church clothes and went to the most amazing service.
 The singing and dancing were fantastic, and the congregation all joined in.
 It was however very hot, and after about half an hour one of the pupils fainted, so I sat with her outside until she felt well enough to walk back to the house with me.
 While we were outside people came to say hello and ask how she was; one lady even prayed with us.
 We made it back to the house in one piece where she had a good sleep.
 Meanwhile the rest of the group continued in the church service for another two hours, they arrived back happy but sweaty in time for lunch.
 And after lunch the clouds rolled in (it is the rainy season in Uganda) and there was thunder and a brief but very heavy downpour which turned the red earth paths into rivers.
 All the people who live here rushed outside with buckets to collect the rain water.
 There are also pipes which run down from the gutters to large vats to collect rainwater.
 I sat on the balcony watching the downpour, it was great and then finished as suddenly as it began.
 A convivial evening of card-playing and chat ensued.

-2. The Arrival Sunday 3rd October
+2. Uganda - The Arrival Sunday 3rd October

 Well here we are in Luwero in Uganda!
 I can't believe that we are finally here after all the months of preparation and the 20 hour journey.
 The journey went perfectly smoothly but it was a long day.
 When we got to Entebbe it was a very tight fit into the minibus for the sixteen of us plus Gabriel, the driver, and our thirty-two suitcases, half of which contain donated clothes and equipment for the school.
-Somehow we managed it and were soon on our way into the warm Ugandan night for the two hour journey to Luwero.
+Somehow we managed it and were soon on our way into the warm dark Ugandan night for the two hour journey to Luwero.

-Although it was midnight there were lots of people out and about in Entebbe and Kampala (they seem to merge one into the other).
+Although it was midnight, there were lots of people out and about in Entebbe and Kampala (they seem to merge one into the other.)
 There were people eating street food, setting up markets with produce, riding around on mopeds, and there were lots of hair salons which were all full of customers.
 Kampala is a bigger town than Entebbe, with quite big government buildings and bank headquarters in the centre.
 We emerged from the town onto dark roads and at that point I fell asleep for about an hour.
 When I woke up we were at the township of Luwero where there were still lots of people on the streets, Gabriel said there have been meetings and events because they have an election coming up.

 The road got rougher and narrower as we approached the Luwero Community Project and we were bounced around in the minibus!
 The earth roads were lined with lush vegetation and banana trees.
-A warm welcome awaited us; Deborah had made us supper and we sat down to eat it rather stunned with exhaustion.
+A warm welcome awaited us; Deborah had made us supper and we sat down to eat it, feeling rather stunned with exhaustion.
 I am so glad to be heading to bed.

-1. The Journey - Sat 3rd October
+1. Uganda - The Journey - Sat 3rd October

 I don't know if and when I will be able to get wifi access to blog, so I will write blog posts offline and upload them when I can.
+I am on a school expedition to Uganda with head teacher George and fourteen fantastic 6th year pupils.

 After a horrendously early start this morning (up at 2.15 a.m, bus left at 3!) we were delayed for 40 minutes at Glasgow Airport because of fog at our interim destination of Amsterdam.
 However we still had plenty of time because we had a 4 hour stopover in Amsterdam - it might be a different story on our return flight when we will have less than an hour between flights!